 skyNext/ShutterstockSuccess is in your head—but shouldn’t go to your head.
 What do we mean?
 Your own ego is preventing your success, according to billionaire Ray Dalia, who founded one of the largest hedge funds in the world.
 His advice: Be wholly open-minded, instead.
+Like Dalia, billionaires seem to define their success differently.

 Although your own opinion might appear to be the best possible path, good decision-making requires exploring different points of view and possibilities—even if it means you’re wrong.
 And good decisions lead to success more often than not.
 In fact, successful people are the ones listen when their ideas are challenged, ask more questions than they make statements, focus more on understanding others than being understood, and possess a deep sense of humility.
 Successful people break these conventional life rules all the time, too.